emmahewson/island-bees/README.md

     - The total excluding delivery
         - I made the decision to exclude delivery so that how close they were to the free delivery threshold was clear to users
     - If the total is less than the free delivery threshold users are told how much more they need to spend for free delivery.
-    - A link to the checkout page if a user is ready to make their purchase (button styled using 'purchasing' action blue [See Whole Site Features](#whole-site)) with a lock icon to show that the checkout is secure.
+    - A link button (button styled using 'purchasing' action blue [See Whole Site Features](#whole-site)) with a lock icon to show that the checkout is secure.
+        - The content and link are set dynamically depending on what page the user is on:
+            - If the user is not on the bag page the button takes them to the bag page
+            - If the user is on the bag page already the button takes them to the checkout page

 **Value to User**
 The bag summary gives users instant feedback on what is in their bag every time they adjust its contents.
 It allows them to keep track of their purchases and totals, creating a positive user experience and clear information.
 By providing a link directly to the checkout users who are in a hurry can quickly complete their shopping, rather than having to navigate to the bag page first.